AleksandrRogov/DynamicsWebApi/.github/README.md

 If you still want to use old properties you can do so, they are not removed from the response, so it does not break your existing functionality.

-As you have already noticed formatted and lookup data values are accesed by adding a particular suffix to a property name, the following table summarizes it.
+As you have already noticed formatted and lookup data values are accessed by adding a particular suffix to a property name, the following table summarizes it.

 OData Annotation | Property Suffix